dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 ## OTLP CORS

-CORS (Cross-Origin Resource Sharing) is a mechanism that allows many resources (for example, fonts, JavaScript, etc.) on a web page to be requested from another domain outside the domain from which the resource originated.
+CORS (Cross-Origin Resource Sharing) can be configured to allow browser apps to send telemetry to the dashboard.

+By default, browser apps are restricted from making cross domain API calls.
+This impacts sending telemetry to the dashboard because the dashboard and the browser app are always on different domains.
+Configuring CORS in the .NET Aspire dashboard removes the restriction and allows browser apps with the [OpenTelemetry SDK for JavaScript](https://opentelemetry.io/docs/languages/js/) to send telemetry directly to the dashboard OTLP HTTP endpoint.

-With the .NET Aspire dashboard, the OTLP endpoint can be configured to allow cross-origin requests.
-This is useful when the dashboard is hosted on a different domain than the OTLP endpoint, and this can enable scenarios where browser telemetry is sent directly to the OTLP endpoint as demonstrated in the [browser telemetry](https://github.com/dotnet/aspire/tree/main/playground/BrowserTelemetry) sample.
+Using CORS, the dashboard and browser telemetry together is demonstrated in the [browser telemetry](https://github.com/dotnet/aspire/tree/main/playground/BrowserTelemetry) sample.

 To configure CORS, use the `Dashboard:Otlp:Cors` section and specify the allowed origins and headers: